 Unfortunately, after many months of unsuccessful searching, we were butting up against the time frame we needed to begin our travels.
+We just couldn’t find a used coach that offered the layout and features we were looking for at a reasonable price point.
 So we broadened our search and look at new units as well.

 When we found the unit we wanted in Florida (we were living in Massachusetts at the time), we put down a deposit, flew to Florida, drove the coach around some before we made the purchase; it seemed pretty good.
 I (Mitch) had previously rented privately-owned RVs for weeks at a time while vacationing so I was pretty familiar with using many of the subsystems in big coaches.
 But we knew to try and address every problem before we took final delivery of the vehicle.

 The dealer hosted us at a beachside RV park nearby our first night.
 When we returned to the dealership the next day, we had a “punch list” of 24 items that we found that were nonfunctioning or defective in the unit.
 In a few cases, we just had questions about operation that neither we nor the dealer could answer.
 The dealership agreed to resolve everything before we took delivery, but they required a month to do so.
 We flew home to Massachusetts.

 Five weeks later, in July 2014, the dealer had replaced all the parts in question and resolved (nearly) everything on our punch list.
 We took a one-way flight to Florida and drove the coach back home.